ak2yny/Official-Character-Pack-v2-for-Ultimate-Alliance/1 - Optional files/Readme.txt

          There's plans for Dark Colossus to receive this treatment too.
 - "Optional Quick Play Mod 2.0" is an update of the Quick Play Mod by Maegawa (eg. no legal text intro when starting the game) with additions, such as: skipped events (Pitfall arcade game, etc.); early access to second hup areas; more skipped introduction and intro cutscene; unlocked simulators.
   Note: This is meant for mod testing.
+  Tips: Add only individual files to add parts of this mod, or remove individual files to remove parts from this mod
 - "Optional Save Both Jean and Nightcrawler" contains the mod, where Magneto's able to save both X-Men in Mephosto's Realm.
   Note: This was added in OCP 1, and moved to Optional Files in OCP 2.5.
 - "Optional F4 Trusts Skrulls" allows the skrull bosses to be trusted when using any of the Fantastic Four characters in act 4.